 Designed as a less expensive line but still backed by the quality of this long-standing cutlery company, the Shun Sora line boasts high grade VG-10 steel at their core (just like the Shun Classic knives) but with a thinner blade profile.

-- 1 Shun Sora Knife Review: Quality too Cheap to Keep Sharp?
+- 1 Shun Sora Knives Review: Are they worth the Price?
+Will they Hold an Edge?
+Quality too Cheap to Keep Sharp?
+This is Sora vs Shun.
+(New Features AND New Discounts!)

 - 2 8” Chef’s Knife